-Implant-supported dentures are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Implant-supported dentures are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 They are a durable and natural-looking option for replacing missing teeth.
 We are experienced with performing implant procedures and can help you get the best results from your dentures.

 Take care of your missing teeth with implant-supported dentures by calling our office at (949) 258-9682 today to set up an appointment and learn more.

 For dentures, especially those replacing a full set of teeth, there are two common options: implant-supported and removable.
 As the names imply, the former use implants in your jawbone and are fixed in place, whereas the latter can be taken out.